CebolaLab/ATAC-seq/README.md

 - [Remove ENCODE blacklist regions](#remove-encode-blacklist-regions)
 - [Shift read coordinates](#shift-read-coordinates)

-For an ATAC-seq experiment, the number of uniquely mapped reads ***after these steps*** is recommended to be 25 million of 50 million paired-end reads [(Buenrostro et al. 2015)](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC4374986/).
+For an ATAC-seq experiment, the number of uniquely mapped reads ***after these steps*** is recommended to be 25 million for single-end or 50 million paired-end reads [(Buenrostro et al. 2015)](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC4374986/).
 Specific to ATAC-seq, an additional QC step is to check the fragment size distribution, which is expected to correspond to the length of nucleosomes:

 - [Assess fragment size distribution](#assess-fragment-size-distribution)